cmc/eastwood/README.md

 # Eastwood

 It's a wild place out there.
 There are probably a crew of less-than-well-intentioned individuals typo squatting your domains trying to phish your users.
-You need to locate those domains, fire off some suspension requests to the registrar, and perhaps and send them for takedown/UDRP via $insert_legal_entity_here.
+You need to locate those domains, fire off some takedown/suspension requests to the registrar, and perhaps seize the domain via UDRP/$insert_legal_entity_here.

 Eastwood runs as a service, every hour it pulls the updated zone files for all top level TLDs.